 5. Resize the column width.
 You can easily resize the width of each column by dragging the triangles on the headers of the column to expand or decrease the column width.

-You can access those actions by clicking on the menu that opens while hovering over the table header.
+You can access those actions by clicking on the menu that opens when hovering over the table header.

 The SoftComply Risk Manager Plus is a tool to make risk management process easy to implement in your organization.
 Risk management is done by simply managing your risks in a table.
 Adding, removing, and linking risks to provide full traceability is now easier than ever!